 The big advantage of sweetspot intervals is that you can recover faster from them compared to harder efforts, which allows you to do more of them in a week.
 On the other hand, this repeatability has led to the overprescription of sweetspot.
 “OK, mate!
 I’ve got my plan,” concluded my pal Chris.
 “I’m going the sweetspot route, mainly because I know these intervals are fun to do.”
 It was time to offer some advice.

-Sweetspot, AKA high tempo/low threshold, is a great way to get aerobically fit during the base period – and for many of us, base training is currently extended, owing to Covid-19 lockdowns.
-You can do two low-end sweetspot sessions during the week to complement your heavy lifting in the gym.
+Sweetspot, AKA high tempo/low threshold, is a great way to get aerobically fit during the base period.
+You can do two low-end sweetspot sessions during the week to complement your strength training in the gym.
 If you enjoy interval structure or are riding indoors on the trainer, add one higher-end interval set at the weekend.
-Sweetspot saves time; it’s more efficient than sitting on the trainer for hour after hour at endurance pace.
+Sweetspot saves time; it’s more efficient than sitting on the turbo trainer or indoor bike for hour after hour at endurance pace.

-A classic sweetspot session is three times 10 minutes or two times 20 minutes, and the correct intensity is 84-97 per cent of your FTP power.
+A classic sweetspot session is three times 10 minutes or two times 20 minutes, and if you're training with a power meter the correct intensity is 84-97 per cent of your FTP power.
 Once you’re ready for it, you can build up to intervals of 30-45 minutes – after which 20-minute intervals will seem a cinch.

 “I worked on my ability to go above threshold last year,” said Chris, “so that I could make the break with the elite group, but was finding I didn’t have anything left at the end.”